Shop RNIB Donate now

 A man smiles as he talks with an optician.
 She’s also smiling and holds a tablet in one hand.

-If cataracts are not yet affecting your sight or you do not want to be considered for surgery, your cataracts will be monitored through regular eye tests.
+If your cataracts aren’t affecting your sight, or you don’t want to be referred for surgery, the optometrist can monitor your cataracts at regular eye tests.

 • Is the cataract the cause of my symptoms?